“I am not old enough for an estate plan.”

 When parents leave their young children with babysitters, they leave detailed instructions: when to feed the baby, how often to check the diapers, both parents’ cell phone numbers, the neighbor’s phone number, grandparent’s phone number, snacks, bedtimes, a reminder to have the children brush their teeth, etc. All of this planning and the parents are only going to dinner and a movie!
 But what if a tragedy occurred?
 Perhaps the parents get into a car crash on the way home and are either hospitalized long-term or, worse yet, they never return home again.
 Who would take care of the kids then?

 Accidents happen.
 Even young and healthy people can have calamity strike – whether it’s a car accident, stroke, heart ailment, etc. Terri Schiavo slipped into a coma at the age of 26.
 She hadn’t done any estate planning; we all know how that turned out.
-If responsible parents leave detailed instructions for a babysitter, shouldn’t they also plan for the unthinkable?
+If responsible parents leave detailed instructions for a babysitter, shouldn’t they also plan for the unthinkable and death?
 Of course.
 But what should they be giving consideration to?

-How and when will my assets be distributed upon my death?
+How and when will assets be distributed upon death?
 If the parents have little by means of assets, a “simple Will” may suffice for asset distribution.
 However, as assets increase, parents may also want to give thought to a Trust.
 A Trust provides more flexibility and can be used to make sure the children do not inherit everything at the age of majority.

 What happens upon the disability of a parent?
 Absent an estate plan, if a parent is in a coma or otherwise unable to make their own decisions, it would be necessary for a family member to petition the probate court for the appointment of a guardian and conservator.
 This can be avoided through the execution of a Durable Power of Attorney (for financial decisions) and a Designation of Patient Advocate (for medical and mental health treatment decisions).
 By signing these documents, parents can ensure that people of their choosing will make their decisions for them.